-You may transfer accumulations between TIAA and Fidelity at any time but you must have an account at the company who will receive the transfer.
+You may transfer accumulations between TIAA and Fidelity Investments at any time, but you must have an account at the company that will receive the transfer.
 The transfer application does not create your account, which you must do as a separate action.
 A transfer only moves existing balances.
 You will need to direct future contributions to the newly chosen investment company or they will continue to be deposited with your current company.
-Visit:

-hr.umich.edu/retirement-plan-rollovers-direct-transfers
+For more information, visit: hr.umich.edu/retirement-plan-rolloversdirect-transfers.